Bhanuagg1183/Amazon-Sales-Dashboard-Power-BI/README.md

 ### Prerequisites
 - Power BI Desktop installed on your machine.
-- Access to the Amazon sales data (CSV or Excel format).
+- Access to the Amazon sales data (CSV- Comma Separated Values or Excel format).